-As previously offered versions of the watch, the new Ulysse Nardin Black Toro Perpetual Calendar + GMT offers a peculiarly styled dial with a prominent three-spoke “bridge” with apertures for day of week, month and 2-digit year indicators placed at 9, 3 and 6 o’clock respectively.
-The skeletonized (or, rather, layered like a cake) dial of the timekeeper allows you to look at three of four disks that drive the indicators with the one powering the day of week sub-dial is hidden behind the arc-shaped subsidiary seconds display.
+Like the previously offered versions, the 2013 Ulysse Nardin Black Toro Perpetual Calendar + GMT offers a peculiarly styled dial with a prominent three-spoke “bridge” with apertures for the day of the week, month and 2-digit year indicators placed at 9, 3 and 6 o’clock respectively.
+The skeletonized (or, rather, layered like a cake) dial allows you to look at three of four disks that drive the indicators with the one powering the day of week sub-dial is hidden behind the arc-shaped subsidiary seconds display.

 All these complications are driven by their own Caliber UN-32 self-winding movement.
 First introduced around 17 years ago, the movement was based on the legendary Lemania 1340 ebauche, but re-designed to such an extent that the Swiss brand can truly call it an “in-house” caliber.

 Although the watch clearly belongs to the “love it or hate it” category, I kind of like this small beast: while not a definition of elegance and modesty, this timekeeper is not afraid of being different from the rest of the pack.
-In this sense, it reminds me the Dutch brand Spyker: while 99 per cent of luxury car makers copy ideas from each other, Spyker doesn’t seem to really give a rat’s tail about all those focus groups and market research and neither does Ulysse Nardin.
+In this sense, it reminds me the Dutch brand Spyker: while 99 percent of luxury car makers ‘borrow’ ideas from each other, Spyker doesn’t give a rat’s tail about all those focus groups and market research and neither does Ulysse Nardin.

 Photos: Ulysse Nardin

-Ulysse Nardin Black Toro Perpetual Calendar + GMT watch specification
+Ulysse Nardin Black Toro Perpetual Calendar + GMT specification

 Movement: Automatic, Caliber UN-32, in-house, COSC-certified chronometer, Swiss Made